krisgesling/Yolngu-Matha-Language-Tools/README.md

 | n = ṉ | N = Ṉ |
 | t = ṯ | T = Ṯ |

-Full dictionary is not publicly available.
+Full dictionary is not publicly available at this time.

 This is a procrastination project, because writing an app to translate things is more fun than doing a translation assignment.